SebastianGlavind/SebastianGlavind.github.io/_pages/cv.md

 	* Role: Geotechnical and Structural Engineer (internship)
 	* Employer: Per Aarsleff A/S, Aarhus, Denmark

+Education
+====
+* Doctor of Philosophy (PhD; 2021)
+  * Thesis title: "Information-consistent systems modeling and analysis - with applications in offshore engineering"
+  * Department of the Built Environment, Aalborg University, Denmark
+* Master of Science (MSc; 2016)
+  * Program: Structural analyses and monitoring of structures.
+GPA: 12/12
+  * Department of Civil and Architectural Engineering, Aarhus University, Denmark
+* Bachelor of Science (BSc; 2012)
+  * Program: Structural design and analysis.
+GPA: 11.5/12
+  * Aarhus School of Engineering, Aarhus University, Denmark

 Awards
 ====
 * 2019 best paper award of the journal Civil Engineering and Environmental Systems ([link](https://think.taylorandfrancis.com/journal-prize-civil-engineering-and-environmental-systems-best-paper-award/))